 Drive to the village of Kirkjubaejarklaustur village and see an awesome canyon

 When you are done exploring Vík you can head up to the fantastic canyon of Fjaðrargljufur (try to say that after couple of pints!).

 It will take you an hour to drive there.
 This awesome canyon is probably the most photogenic place in all of Iceland.
-Just be careful on the edge as the canyon is more than hundred meters deep in some places.
-Fjaðrargljufur canyon is close to village of Kirkjubaejarklaustur.
+Just be careful on the edge as the canyon is more than a hundred meters deep in some places.
+Fjaðrargljufur canyon is close to the village of Kirkjubaejarklaustur.
 The scenery there is just beautiful.
 If you choose to stay there overnight I would suggest you check out the steep rocky hill of Systrastapi and the Systrafoss waterfall.
 Both of these are connected to the medieval convent which Kirkjubæjarklaustur is named after.

 Deals on hotels in Kirkjubæjarklaustur village

-This road goes on to Jökulsárlón glacier lagoon, or even Höfn
+This road goes on to Jökulsárlón glacier lagoon or even Höfn

 Head on to the wonderful glacial lagoon called Jökulsárlón.
 I recommend going on a boat trip on the water so you can really can get a close look at those majestic icebergs floating on the water.
 In this distance you will hear the rumble of giant icebergs breaking off the main crawling glacier.
 Don´t forget to cross the highway and go to the ´Diamond Beach´